 Feminists in the 1990s achieved a truly monumental breakthrough when they secured the formal recognition of women’s rights as human rights, and of violence against women as a human rights violation.
 This work continues, in new ways, as gender-based violence continues unabated.
-With an expanded and updated 16 Days campaign, we are gearing up for another breakthrough: influencing a wave of ratifications of ILO Convention 190, the new, legally-binding international standards to eliminate gender-based violence in the world of work.
+With an expanded and updated 16 Days campaign, we are gearing up for another breakthrough: influencing a wave of ratifications of ILO Convention 190, the new, legally-binding international instrument to eliminate gender-based violence in the world of work.

 In 2015, the ILO — the only tripartite UN agency with government, employer, and worker representatives — decided to launch a standard-setting process on harassment and violence against women and men in the world of work, followed by a Meeting of Experts on violence against women and men.

 In June 2018, the ILO began a series of discussions on a potential new ILO instrument on violence and harassment in the world of work at the International Labour Conference, in a committee composed of representatives from governments, employers, and worker unions.

 To date the largest global advocacy campaign for the adoption of a strong convention on gender-based violence in the world of work has been led by unions and labor organizations.
 The feminist movement has largely been absent from these advocacy efforts, which is a gap we aim to address.
 As feminists we will strengthen the global demand for adoption and implementation of the new convention and recommendations by harnessing the power and leveraging the reach of the 16 Days Campaign.